 WordPress is a highly versatile platform that you can use to create all kinds of websites – the possibilities are seemingly endless.
-In the following sections, we have listed the most common ways people use WordPress.
+In the following sections, we have listed the most common types.

 WordPress started as a blogging tool, and blogs are still one of the most common types of websites built on the platform.
-Starting a blog can have many benefits – it is an outlet for self-expression and a way to connect with others and make money.
+Starting a blog can have many benefits – it is an outlet for self-expression and a way to connect.
+Plus, you can make money blogging.

-Artists, photographers, musicians, writers, and other creative professionals can use WordPress to build their online portfolios.
+Artists, photographers, musicians, writers, and other creative professionals use online portfolios to establish social proof.
 An easily accessible online portfolio can significantly increase the chances of landing jobs and projects.

 There are many portfolio themes available in the official WordPress directory and third-party depositories.
 Premium themes for portfolios usually include additional features such as premade image galleries, lightboxes, and grid formats.